plausible/website/_changes/2020-12-15-spike-notifications.md

 layout: change
 title: Get traffic spike notifications via email or Slack
 ---
-Get an email (or a Slack alert) when there's an unusually high number of current visitors on your site 🚀
+You can now get an email (or a Slack alert) when there's an unusually high number of current visitors on your site 🚀

 Thanks to the [Changelog](https://changelog.com) team for [suggesting this](https://github.com/plausible/analytics/discussions/172) and helping us build it 🙌